euresa/euresa/README.md

-- 👋 Hi!
-Welcome to my github account
+- 👋 Hey there!
+Sam Eure here.
+Welcome to my github account!
 - I'm interested in statistical and computational methods used to complex problems
 - I'll be starting my PhD in Statistics at the University of Washington in Fall 2021
 - I also hold a BS in Mathematics from Duke University